 Tips for Making Delicious Vegan Swedish Meatballs

-- If serving this over pasta, rice, or mashed potatoes, get that going first.
+- If serving this over vegan mashed potatoes, pasta, or rice, get that going first.
 The sauce part is actually pretty fast!

-- To a large, wide pot (to simmer your meatballs), add your vegetable broth, half of the canned coconut milk, nutritional yeast, reduced sodium gluten-free tamari, Dijon mustard, black pepper, and lingonberry jam if you want it *in* the sauce.
+- To a large, wide pot (to simmer your meatballs), add your vegetable broth, canned coconut milk, nutritional yeast, reduced sodium gluten-free tamari, Dijon mustard, salt + black pepper, and lingonberry jam if you want it *in* the gravy.
 Whisk everything together and bring to a boil over medium high heat.

-- Whisk together the remaining coconut milk and the arrowroot powder / cornstarch in a small bowl or measuring cup.
+- Whisk together the water and the arrowroot powder or cornstarch in a small bowl or measuring cup.

 - Pour it into the boiling liquid and whisk well for about a minute.
 Turn the heat down to medium and let it continue to thicken for 3-4 minutes.